-In order for an in-person learning to be ‘effective’, the material needs to match the moment.
+In order for a gathering to be ‘effective’, the material needs to match the moment.

 “What separates you from everyone else?”, is a question I always ask.
 Furthermore, I want a story.
 Rest assured I’m not looking for unique and different.
 Here I’m focused on someone’s understanding of not only the content, but the context they’d be teaching in.
 It is the science, and the art.